Hashtag Web3 / Updated

 Role Description:

-- Design logistics blockchain systems for port operations
+- Design blockchain systems for port operations

-- Ensure regulatory compliance with international maritime law
+- Ensure compliance with international maritime regulations

 - Maintain and upgrade existing blockchain systems